zalyoung/gitlab-handbook/content/handbook/support/knowledge-base.md

 one customer into a public resource that helps others self-serve &ndash; leveraging one-time effort into an article that can be used multiple times independently from the ticket assignee.

-The KB complements our product docs.
-Where the docs provides an overview of our _current_ product offerings and helps users learn to use and operate them, the KB provides solutions to problems users encounter in current and _past_ versions of our product offerings.
-This narrow focus makes knowledge more accessible to customers who may not always be on the latest version of our products.

 ## Principles

 - **Turn it into a habit.** Write it down into the KB every time we solve a problem for customers,